iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 $$\pmb{D}_i$$ are the activation matrix.
 The set of the constraints $$\mathcal{K}$$ is the concatenation of the constraints of all neurons.
 Each constraint can be written succintely: $$(2 \pmb{D}_i - \pmb{I}_n) X \pmb{u}_i \geq 0$$.
 If $$u_i$$ respects the constraint, its activation pattern is exactly $$D_i$$ and this is crucial to retrieve the optimal solution of the non-convex loss\eqref{eq:theloss} from the solution of the convex reformulation\eqref{eq:thecvx}.

 A conceptually easy way to have the two problems have the same global loss, is to consider a ReLU network with $$2^n$$ neurons, and to formulate the convex problem using all $$2^n$$ distinct activation matrices $$D_i$$.
-In that case it is easy to see that they both have the same expressivity.
-In the paper, it is proved that in theory only $$n$$ neurons and activation patterns are required (using carathéodory's theorem), but the patterns are not given explicitely.
+In that case, it is easy to see that they both have the same expressivity.
+In the paper, it is proved that in theory only $$n$$ neurons and activation patterns are required (using carathéodory's theorem), but the patterns are not given explicitly.
 The next section will give more insights on when the two problems are equivalent.

 From a solution of the convex problem\eqref{eq:thecvx}, the *convex neurons* $$u_i$$ can be mapped to the *non-convex neurons* $$(w_i, \alpha_i)$$ using this mapping: